amlkteam/capstone/README.md

 python scrape_articles_bloomberg.py
 ```

-notice: Running the above script will scrape the latest 100 articles from BNN Bloomberg website for each searching query.
+notice: <ins>*Free users of BNN Bloomberg will only have access to 100 articles per query.
+Running the above script will scrape at most 100 latest articles from their website for each query.*</ins>

-**4. CBC Sampling**
+**4. CBC Sampling for annotation**

 **Purpose:** To sample the data from the CBC articles that are extracted to be split into data to_annotate and data to_predict